Into the Wild, Safely

 Bring the appropriate equipment, and know how to use it: Every wilderness experience requires slightly different gear, but wherever you’re headed here are some basic items that are always a good idea to carry:

-- Plenty of water (at least 3 liters of water per day per person)
+- Plenty of water and/or a water filtration system (consume at least 3 liters of water per day per person)

 - Decent footwear

-- Map and Compass (make sure you know how to use them!)
+- Map, compass, and GPS device (optional) Make sure you know how to use them!

 Check out our backpacking gear list for more equipment tips.